fhimaj/TestApi/README.md

 volumes:
   oracle-data:
   "
 then download the repo or fork it.
-To test it run it on Visual Studio, where first you need to sign up using the endpoint below:
+To test it, run it on Visual Studio, where first you need to sign up using the endpoint below:
 ![image](https://github.com/user-attachments/assets/27a7e59b-b671-4a10-a4df-9f346e0e450b)

  Use the generated token either by authorizing in Swagger or by manually sending the Bearer token in requests.
 A token is valid for 30mins.